screeps/screeps/README.md

 	    -h, --help               output usage information
 	    --db <path>              The path to the database file.
 	    --logdir <path>          The path to directory where logs will be created.
-	    --moddir <path>          The path to directory where custom mods will be loaded from.
+	    --modfile <path>          The path to JSON file with the list of custom mods to load.
+Defaults to mods.json.
 	    --assetdir <path>        The path to directory where static assets are located.
 	    --port <port>            The port number on which the game server should listen.
 Defaults to 21025.
 	    --host <host>            The hostname on which the game server should listen.
 Defaults to 0.0.0.0.